Bon Jovi at British Summer Time Festival in Hyde Park

 Bon Jovi went away in style once again, demonstrating that alongside the impressive history behind them, they are undeniably still able to rock.

-For further information about Bon Jovi and future events visit here.
+For further information and future events visit Bon Jovi’s website here.

-British Summer Time, Hyde Park is on until 14th July 2013, for further information visit here.
+British Summer Time Festival is on in Hyde Park until 14th July 2013.
+For further information visit the festival’s website here.

 Watch a live performance of Because We Can here: